 Building on a Strong Foundation: Looking Forward

-third director.
-Dr. Mulligan had received a doctorate in American social history from Clark University and had previous experience as the assistant to the director of regional economic history at the Eleutherian Mill-Hagley Foundation in Wilmington, Delaware.
+The third director, Dr. Mulligan, received a doctorate in American social history from Clark University and had previous experience as the assistant to the director of regional economic history at the Eleutherian Mills-Hagley Foundation in Wilmington, Delaware.
 He had come to Central Michigan University in 1982, as an assistant professor of history.

 One of Mulligan's major accomplishments was the creation of the Michigan Historical Review.
 The Michigan Historical Review was born to fill a gap created by a change in another publication.
 Beginning in 1917 the state had printed Michigan History.
 For generations, this venerable publication served as an outlet for new scholarship about Michigan's past.
 In 1978, however, budgetary concerns in Lansing led to a change of format in Michigan History.
 The journal moved away from its scholarly roots to become a source for popular history.
 The change made Michigan History one of the most read outlets of local history, but it left Michigan without a journal in which scholarly, historical publications could appear.